Apr 4, 2021, 3:00 am

 Forward 1 hour

-Sunrise and sunset were about 1 hour later on Sep 30, 2018 than the day before.
-There was more light in the evening.
+Sunrise and sunset will be about 1 hour later on Sep 26, 2021 than the day before.
+There will be more light in the evening.

 Is there Daylight Saving Time in Antarctica?